 Begin the day with an early risers’ breakfast or a little morning yoga.
 This afternoon, you’ll set out to discover Cologne.
 The city was founded in the first century and became the seat of Roman rule.
 Germany's fourth largest city, Cologne preserves many fine medieval structures, including Romanesque churches, the city hall, and three of the city's 12 medieval gates.

 Your walking tour features the Romanic Museum, and the old City Hall, which incorporates a building that was once part of Cologne’s medieval synagogue.
 It was taken over in 1424 when Cologne’s Jews were expelled, but today a glass pyramid protects the antechamber that led to the ceremonial baths or Mikwe, which was built in 1170.
 Your Cologne walking tour concludes in the grand plaza of the massive, twin-spired Cologne Cathedral, a UNESCO World Heritage Site.
 The current building was begun in 1248 and it took 632 years for it to be completed.
 Your city tour ends here and you may return to the ship with your group; or if you prefer, you can go inside the cathedral on your own to see the gilded Shrine of the Three Magi, which is said to contain the remains of the three kings of the Christmas story fame.

 During your city tour, you’ll pop into the brewery to taste this town's famous Kölsch beer, a classically dry and herbaceous ale that is only produced here in Cologne.
 “Prost!” (cheers!)

-Back on board, enjoy a sumptuous dinner and evening entertainment.
+Back on board, enjoy the sumptuous Captain's Farewell Dinner and evening entertainment.